Hibiscus Coast Singers History

 Following the resignation of Neville Bradley in 1999, Maurice Gorbey (formerly Musical Director of the Wellsford District Choir) served as Acting Musical Director until the appointment of Norman Firth in 2000.

-choir's standards to a high level of performance of music attracting critical acclaim.
+Norman Firth lifted the choir's standards to a high level of performance of music, attracting critical acclaim.

 Anita Banbury has occasionally stood in for Norman when he has been away for long periods.